Ozark IntelligenceOZARKINTELLIGENCE

 State of AI Readiness in Springfield, MO: 2026 Report

 Springfield, Missouri is at a turning point.
-AI adoption among small and mid-sized businesses nationwide has surged past 40% in 2026, but local markets like Springfield tell a more nuanced story.
+AI adoption among small and mid-sized businesses nationwide has surged past 65% by McKinsey's tracking,[1] but local markets like Springfield tell a more nuanced story.
 Based on our assessment data, conversations with local business owners, and regional market analysis, here's the state of AI readiness in Springfield heading into the second half of 2026.

 The Big Picture: Springfield Is Behind, but Catching Up Fast